mrkamel/search_flip/README.md

 ])
 ```

-If the alias already exists, you of course have to remove it as well first
+If the alias already exists, you have to remove it as well first within `update_aliases`.
-within `update_aliases`.

-Please note that `with_settings(index_name: '...')` returns an anonymous, i.e.
+Please note: `with_settings(index_name: '...')` returns an anonymous (i.e.
-temporary, class inherting from UserIndex and overwriting `index_name`.
+temporary) class which inherits from UserIndex and overwrites `index_name`.

 ## Chainable Methods